KGF: Chapter 2: India

 On the first day of release, KGF: Chapter 2 collected ₹134.5 crore at the box office, the second-highest opening day in India after RRR.
 The Hindi version raked in ₹53.95 crore at the box office on the first day, making it the highest-opening day collection for a film in Hindi, which is also higher than what any Indian film collected on the first day excluding south India.
 The film recorded the highest-ever opening day for a Kannada film in Karnataka.
 It also set opening day records in Malayalam (Kerala) by grossing ₹7.2 crores.

 The Hindi version raked ₹219.56 crore at the box office on the fifth day of its release.
 On the fifth day of its release, the Tamil version raked in around 62 lakhs in Chennai alone surpassing the collections of the Tamil film Beast.
 The Hindi version managed to cross ₹250 crore in 7 days making it the fastest one to do so and broke the previous record held by Baahubali 2: The Conclusion (8 days).
 The Hindi version collected ₹322 crore in 12 days and became the 10th entrant in the ₹300 crore club in Hindi-language.
 The film grossed ₹806.1 crore in India in 15 days run and become third highest-grossing film in India.
 The Hindi version earned ₹353.06 crore in 16 days and became the third highest grossing film in Hindi language.
 The film grossed ₹100 crores in Tamil Nadu, making it the first Kannada and the second non-Tamil film to do so.
 With a gross collection of ₹ 22.06 crores, it became the second movie to cross the ₹20 crore mark in West Bengal.
 It became the first film to gross more than ₹10 crore in Odisha and the fastest to reach the ₹50 crore mark in Kerala.
 In home territory Karnataka it has collected over ₹175 crore in just 25 days of its release.

 The Hindi version netted more than ₹421.88 crore breaking the record of Dangal (₹387.38 crore) and climbed to the second position behind Baahubali 2: The Conclusion (₹511 crore).
 With domestic collections of ₹1000 crores, the film became the second highest grossing film in India.
 The Hindi version managed to cross the net collection mark of ₹400 crore - making it the second movie to do so after Baahubali 2: The Conclusion.
-The film recorded 5.05 crore footfalls at the Indian box office in 26 days.
 The film collected ₹1000 crore at the Indian box-office in 33 days and became the second highest-grossing film in India as well as the second Indian movie to gross ₹1000 crore at the domestic market.
 The gross domestic collection was reported to be ₹1008 crore.
 It became the first-ever to gross ₹10 crore in Odisha (beating all Odia films) and the fastest to reach the ₹50-crore mark in Kerala.
 In addition, it has also earned over ₹100 crore each in the Tamil Nadu and Mumbai circuits.